-Genres: science fiction, fantasy, horror (everything must have speculative element, even horror).
-W
+Genres: science fiction, fantasy, horror (everything must have a speculative element, even horror).

-Word count: 2000 words or less.
+Word count: 3500 words or less.
 This is a firm limit.
-If you submit a longer story, it will be rejected unread and that will be your only chance this submission window.
-Do not query to ask permission either–the answer will be no.
+If you submit a longer story, it will be rejected unread and that will count as a submission.
+Do not query to ask permission to submit something longer–the answer will be no.

 Reprint submissions: No. That means you should not submit anything that has been published in any format, blog, e-zine, print, podcast, anything.
-Sharing stories with other authors in login-protected critique sites like Baen’s Bar or Critters is fine.
+Sharing stories with other authors in login-protected critique sites like Codex or Critters is fine.

-Resubmits: No. Do not send a story you’ve submitted to us before, whether it’s been revised or not.
+Resubmits: No. Do not send a story you’ve submitted to us before, unless we specifically ask for a revision and resubmit.

-Estimated Response Time: 30 days after end of submission window.
-I will send initial responses to stories as I read them, which will either be hold notices or rejections.
-Hold notices I’ll keep until after the slush window to winnow down to the final selection.
+Estimated Resolution Time: 30 days after end of submission window.
+If you have not received a response by then, feel free to follow the instructions for querying in the section below.
+We will send initial responses to stories as we read them, which will either be hold notices or rejections.
+Hold notices will be kept until after the slush window to winnow down to the final selection.